 EAT (STREET FOOD): Mazorca – corn on the cob with butter and salt.
 Cheap and delicious.

 EAT (STREET FOOD): Arepas de mais – a type of cornmeal bread, but these are incredibly addictive.
-They are made simply with corn flour, a little oil, water and a lot of love.
-They should be cooked on hot coals and then have a coat of butter and even a generous layer of cheese, yum!
+They are made simply with corn flour, a little oil, water and much love.
+Cooked over hot coals with a coat of butter and even a generous layer of cheese.
+Yum!

 EAT (STREET FOOD): Chorizo on a stick.
 You’ll see them everywhere, just try them.
 Greasy goodness!

 EAT: Trout – local speciality in Salento from the surrounding rivers.
-Get a trout “a la plancha” (grilled) and make sure it’s served with a generous side of patacones and you can’t go wrong.
+Get your trout grilled, “a la plancha”, and served with a generous side of patacones.
+You can’t go wrong.

-DO: Get yourself on the back of a Willy – The Jeep Willy first made its way to Colombia in the 1940s as a military vehicle but quickly became very popular with the coffee farmers due to its very sturdy nature and ability to drive in the mountainous terrain.
-The vehicles are still used today in the region, for all types of farming, and in Salento you can jump on the back of them to go to Cocora as a means of public transport.
+DO: Get yourself on the back of a Willy.
+No – seriously!
+The Jeep Willy first arrived in Colombia in the 1940s as a military vehicle.
+It quickly became popular with coffee farmers due to its sturdy nature and ability to drive in the mountainous terrain.
+The vehicles are used today for public transport.

 DO: Coffee tour – there are countless of them and they are certainly something not to miss.
 Visit an estancia/functioning coffee farm and learn everything about the process of the black gold of the region.